liuxu77/LargeST/README.md

 ## 2. Experiments Running
 We conduct experiments on an Intel(R) Xeon(R) Gold 6140 CPU @ 2.30 GHz, 376 GB RAM computing server, equipped with an NVIDIA RTX A6000 GPU with 48 GB memory.
 We adopt PyTorch 1.12 as the default deep learning library.
-There are a total of 11 baselines in this repository.
+Currently, there are a total of 11 supported baselines in this repository, namely, Historical Last (HL), LSTM, [DCRNN](https://github.com/chnsh/DCRNN_PyTorch), [AGCRN](https://github.com/LeiBAI/AGCRN), [STGCN](https://github.com/hazdzz/STGCN), [GWNET](https://github.com/nnzhan/Graph-WaveNet), [ASTGCN](https://github.com/guoshnBJTU/ASTGCN-r-pytorch), [STGODE](https://github.com/square-coder/STGODE), [DSTAGNN](https://github.com/SYLan2019/DSTAGNN), [DGCRN](https://github.com/tsinghua-fib-lab/Traffic-Benchmark/tree/master/methods/DGCRN), and [D2STGNN](https://github.com/zezhishao/D2STGNN).

 To reproduce the benchmark results in the manuscript, please go to `experiments/baseline_you_want_to_run`, open the provided `run.sh` file, and uncomment the line you would like to execute.
 Note that you may need to specify the GPU card number on your server.
 Moreover, we use the flow data from 2019 for model training in our manuscript, if you want to use multiple years of data, please change the years argument to, e.g., 2018_2019.